Jndwn1/dct-platform-delivery-model/docs/docs/Innovation_Portfolio.md

 ## Overview

-This portfolio documents the operational platforms, AI agents, automation frameworks, and governance models created by Jenniver Stafford.
+This portfolio documents the operational platforms, AI agents, automation frameworks, and governance models created and maintained by Jenniver Stafford in support of DCT delivery excellence, onboarding, governance, and innovation.

 ---